Why use intents?

 Associate a domain with a knowledge base

-You associate a domain with an external knowledge base when you add the knowledge base:
+You associate a domain with an internal knowledge base when you add the knowledge base:

 Associating the domain gives you access to the domain's intents, so you can associate them with the articles.
 This is the next step in connecting your content to intents.